Nexmo/station/_documentation/en/redact/overview.md

 ### Customer Dashboard

-In the [Customer Dashboard](https://dashboard.nexmo.com/sign-in), it is possible to search for records via a user interface.
+In the [Vonage Customer Dashboard](https://dashboard.nexmo.com/sign-in), it is possible to search for records via a user interface.
 Generally, searches can be by:

 * Transaction ID, for example, find details of a single SMS by providing the `message-id`.
 * Phone number and date, for example, find all SMS sent to a specific phone number on a specific date.